Cart0

 • Step 5

-Stir in 1-2 cups of boiling water, then continue to simmer, partially covered, for about 2 hours, until the beef is meltingly tender and the rendang gravy is thickened.
-Stir and add more water if needed, to ensure the rendang doesn’t dry out.
+Stir in 1-2 cups of boiling water, then continue to simmer, partially covered until the beef is meltingly tender and the rendang gravy has thickened, about 2 hours.
+Stir and add more water if needed to ensure the rendang doesn’t dry out.

 • Step 6